 Curtis Anthony Bozif is a Chicago-based visual artist and art writer.
 He was born in 1982 in St. Louis, Missouri.
 He earned his BFA in Painting and Art History from the Kansas City Art Institute in 2006.
 That same year, he moved to Chicago where, in 2008, he earned his MFA from the Department of Art Theory & Practice at Northwestern University.
 His art has been exhibited nationally and internationally and is held in numerous private collections throughout the country.
 To date, his art criticism has been featured in Newcity and Bridge magazines… see more

 Original works created within the last 5 years.
 All mediums and materials will be considered in addition to video and performance based arts.
 No projections or media installations will be accepted for this show due to space limitations.
 Open to all artists, national and international.

 - Standard Fee: $40 for one to three images. $10 for each additional image

 - Student Fee: High School or College students pay a reduced fee of $30 for one to three images and $10 for each additional.
 A photo of a valid / active student ID must be uploaded with your images

 Works will be for sale unless noted as NFS (not for sale) on the entry form.
-ARC does not take commission on any work sold, but will act as a liaison for sales of the artists’ work.
+ARC will act as a liaison for sales of the artists’ work.
 However, any work sold and paid for via Paypal will have the small fee deducted from the sale amount.
 A 20% commission will be deducted from the selling price of the work, with the artist retaining 80% after any Paypal fees if applicable.

 ARC Gallery and Educational Foundation is a non-profit, woman-run cooperative gallery dedicated to providing alternative space exhibition opportunities for innovative artists outside the commercial gallery system.
 Since 1973 ARC has given exposure and support to artists, providing an atmosphere for the continued development of artistic potential and experimentation.